 - Review of your medication.
 Certain medicines can affect the kidneys as a side-effect which can make CKD worse.
 For example, if you have CKD you should not take anti-inflammatory medicines unless advised to by a doctor.
 You may also need to adjust the dose of certain medicines that you may take if your CKD gets worse.

-Reducing the risk of developing cardiovascular disease
+Reducing the risk of developing CVD

-People with CKD have an increased risk of developing cardiovascular diseases, such as heart disease, stroke, and peripheral vascular disease.
+People with CKD have an increased risk of developing cardiovascular diseases, such as heart disease, stroke, and peripheral arterial disease.
 People with CKD are actually twenty times more likely to die from cardiovascular-related problems than from kidney failure.
 This is why reducing any other cardiovascular risk factors is so important.
 See separate leaflet called Preventing Cardiovascular Diseases for details.
 Briefly, this typically includes:

 - Good control of blood pressure (and blood glucose level if you have diabetes).